notseekeru/notseekeru/README.md

 ## 🧑‍💻 About Me

 Hello!!!!
 It's an honor you stumbled upon my profile!
 To sum it up, I am just a guy very obsessed with tech and infrastructure and that's what keeps me to do what I do.
-I'm striving to be a person that others look up to, and to be the reason they still have hope in humanity in today's world <3 I also over-engineer just for learning it, naturally I just run compose-file for everything else to simplify because docker is the GOAT:P
+I'm striving to be a person that others look up to, and to be the reason they still have hope in humanity in today's world <3
+I also always eager to learn tech just for learning how it is useful, naturally I just run docker for everything for simplicity and pragmatism.

 🎯 Current Goal:
 - Experiment on 3 Way Distributed Database load test, indexing, and migration